Deep Dive into the Customer Value Proposition Canvas and Understanding the Value Map

 - How have your competitors’ products not met customers’ needs?

 Next, define your clients’ wants.
 When your customers are businesses, you might be tempted to overlook emotional wants.
-While you won’t focus on emotional needs like a sense of belonging or appealing to safety, you can focus on others, including trust and confidence.
+Although you won’t focus on emotional needs like a sense of belonging or appealing to safety, you can focus on others, including trust and confidence.
 If your product allows your clients to serve their customers better, it can help them meet these emotional wants.

 Questions that can help you identify your customers’ wants include: